Smoke, bad air quality returns to Bay Area this weekend: Here's when it will arrive

 Thankfully, we aren't looking at orange skies or apocalyptic conditions this time around.

-Even though smoke is expected to cover the region, just how bad the air quality will be on the ground depends on a few factors.
-As of Friday morning, the Bay Area Air Quality Management District hasn't issued a Spare the Alert for the weekend.
+The Bay Area Air Quality Management District issued a Spare the Alert for Saturday due to poor air quality in the inland East Bay and North Bay, but just how bad the air quality will be on the ground depends on a few factors.

+This trend looks to continue into Sunday as well, but luckily winds will remain generally light.

 App users: For a better experience, click here to view the full map in a new window